asnunes/cat-context/README.md

-# ctx
+# cat-context

 Have you ever wanted to ask a question about a project to a LLM but lost a lot of time trying to explain the structure of the project and the relevant files?

-`ctx` is a command-line tool that allows you to recursively print the file tree of a specified directory, display contents of specified files, and ignore certain paths or the entire tree.
+`cctx` is a command-line tool that allows you to recursively print the file tree of a specified directory, display contents of specified files, and ignore certain paths or the entire tree.
 It's useful for quickly understanding the structure and content of a project in the context of a question.

 ## Features